fmarquezg/fmarquezg.github.io/_posts/2018-06-15-NCAAF_Recruiting_Analysis.md

 3. Unofficial Visit
 4. Official Visit
 5. Coach Visit
-6. Decommit

-On average, recruits received 12.7 offers.
-As the plot below shows, the offer count seems to be all over the place.

-2.32 School Vistis, 6.19 Unoficial Visits, 1.97 Official Visits, 3.04 Coach Visits,

-Using this information, how well can schools predict if a recruit is commiting?

 After extensive data manipulations, I create at table where each row represents a unique recruit and school that interacted with him.
 The metric columns (other than rank, in_state, and won) are the sum of events.